chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 Many DAOs solve this by wrapping themselves in traditional corporate structures.
 Wyoming pioneered DAO-specific LLCs in 2021, creating legal entities that recognize blockchain-based governance while providing standard liability protection.

 A Wyoming DAO LLC lets you have the best of both worlds: smart contract governance with legal liability protection.
 Members aren't personally liable for DAO actions, the entity can sign contracts and own assets, and governance can still happen entirely on-chain.
-Tennessee and Utah have followed with their own DAO-friendly legislation, creating a patchwork of crypto-friendly jurisdictions.
+Tennessee (2022) and Utah's Utah DAO Act (2023/2024) have followed with DAO-friendly legislation, creating a patchwork of crypto-friendly jurisdictions.

 #### Foundation Structures: The Swiss Solution

 Many major protocols use Swiss or Cayman foundations—non-profit entities that can hold assets and fund development without creating taxable events for token holders.
-The Ethereum Foundation, Uniswap Foundation, and dozens of others use this structure.
+The Ethereum Foundation and many others use this structure.
+The Uniswap Foundation, by contrast, is a U.S. 501(c)(4) nonprofit.

 Foundations provide regulatory clarity and tax efficiency, but they create governance complexity.
 The foundation technically controls assets and makes funding decisions, while the DAO provides input through governance votes.
 It's a hybrid model that balances legal compliance with decentralized governance.